COVID-19 gave rise to vaccine skepticism. That may affect our preparedness for the next pandemic

 CARL BERGSTROM: A big opportunity for people pushing anti-vax propaganda to get their foot in the door with new segments of the population, and they did that quite successfully.

-JOFFE-BLOCK: The most prominent spreaders of that kind of propaganda was Robert F. Kennedy Jr., who's now Trump Secretary of Health and Human Services.
+JOFFE-BLOCK: One of the most prominent spreaders of that kind of propaganda was Robert F. Kennedy Jr., who's now Trump's secretary of Health and Human Services.
 A very real consequence of declining vaccination rates is the growing number of measles cases in Texas and New Mexico.

 DAN SALMON: There's very real concern that this could result in widespread outbreak of measles.